Wentril/kubernetes_workshop/course.md

 3. **Fix the Pod manifest**

     We need to update the Pod manifest to comply with the `restricted` standard.
-Here is an updated version of the Pod manifest that includes the necessary security context settings: [pod-secure.yaml](examples/pod_security/pod-secure.yaml)
+Here is an updated version of the Pod manifest that includes the necessary security context settings: [pod_restricted.yaml](examples/pod_security/pod_restricted.yaml)

-    See updated Pod manifest: [pod_restricted.yaml](examples/pod_security/pod_restricted.yaml)
     ```yaml
     apiVersion: v1
     kind: Pod